Jay S. Rosenblatt

-Jay Seth Rosenblatt (November 18, 1923 – February 16, 2014) was emeritus professor of psychology at Rutgers University-Newark.
+Jay Seth Rosenblatt (November 18, 1923 – February 16, 2014) held the position of emeritus professor of psychology at Rutgers University-Newark.
 At the time of his retirement in 2005, he was the Daniel S. Lehrman Professor of Psychobiology.
-He was a, painter, and psychotherapist, and most notably a scientist.
+He was a scientist, psychotherapist and painter.
 His scientific research largely established the study of neonate learning and especially mother-offspring behavior throughout the maternal cycle.
 For the latter work, he was known in developmental psychobiology as the "father of mothering".
-He received several honors and awards during his career including election to American Association for the Advancement of Science.
+He received several honors and awards during his career, including election to the American Association for the Advancement of Science.

 Biography

 Personal

 Rosenblatt was born in the East Bronx, which is part of New York City, New York, the youngest of three children.
 His mother, a housewife, immigrated from Russia to flee from the pogroms of the early 20th century; his father, a furrier, arrived from Austria as a teenager.

 In high school, the Works Progress Administration allowed him to study art and especially painting.
 During World War II he was a camouflage artist and he continued to paint the rest of his life.
 He married Gilda Rosenblatt (née Rosen) who died in 1999.
 He then married Pat Rosenblatt.
 He had two children Daniel and Nina.